5 Easy A/B Test Ideas To Get You Started on Conversion Rate Optimization

 Only 2 out of 10 readers ever make it past the headline, on average.
 This means that 80% of readers never make it past the headline.
 If you suffer from lack of conversions on your homepage, it should be an indicator to test your headline.
 As the first message displayed to visitors, the headline holds the greatest (and easiest) opportunity to optimize your landing pages.
 The saying “you only have one chance to make a first impression” looms large over grabbing that first-time visitor, and you only have a few milliseconds, according to Carleton University, Canada, before the visitor moves on or bails.

 For instance, a company called Monthly 1K wanted to increase the number of visitors purchasing their online courses.
 They decided to test if they simply changed how the headline was presented, it would lead to better conversions.
 The original headline they presented was “How to Make a $1000 a Month Business”.
 The second headline excluded the dollar sign.
 The results were crystal clear, providing an actual dollar amount resulted in a higher conversion rate.
 Visitors were able to visualize themselves making a dollar amount rather than just the number value.
 Showcase the value of your products; that’s the only thing visitors will ever pay for.

-The color of your words, calls to action and the purchase buttons are examples of how simple changes can have a huge effect on conversion rates.
+The color of your words, calls to action and the purchase buttons are examples of how simple changes (single or multiple) can have a huge effect on conversion rates.
 Say you have a scenario where your call to action prompts visitors to click on a “make an appointment” form.
 You test your calls to actions with a red button in the control version and a green button in the variation.
 You discover that more visitors were clicking through to the appointment form with the green CTA.
 By changing your CTA to green, your appointment bookings surge.
 Changing your CTA to a different color won’t work in every situation, but since you’re testing it with your live visitors, you can see firsthand what makes them click.